-A study of learners with cross-categorical disabilities as they differ from the norm in physical, emotional, cognitive, cultural, or social characteristics.
-A detailed focus on the characteristics and methods for working with students across the various disability categories and includes meeting the needs of these learners through differentiated instruction in the least restrictive environment.
+This course focuses on the learning needs of students as they differ from the norm in physical, emotional, cognitive, cultural, or social characteristics.
+Primary emphasis is placed on methods and strategies for working with students across various disability categories and meeting the needs of these learners through differentiated instruction in the least restrictive environment.
 Prerequisites: EDU 350, EDU 420, 430, 442, 446, and 462.
 Concurrent enrollment: EDU 435, 441, 445, 460 and 463.
 Each semester.